FLORES-SimonG/FLORES-SimonG/README.md

 ## About Me

+- 🚀 I'm working as a Fullstack Developer at Alltagsauto.ch.

-- 🔭 I am working as a Teacher Assistant at Henry and developing FullStack projects with a focus on Frontend.
+- 🔭 I was working as a Teacher Assistant at Henry and developing FullStack projects with a focus on Frontend.
 I use tools like Tailwind, CSS Modules, SASS, Bootstrap, and frameworks like Reactjs and Nextjs.

 - 🌱 I am learning and developing Backend skills, and I want to study with Java.
 I am looking for a study group to share ideas and learn together.